Building a business around WordPress is no easy job.

 Some of you may argue that guest posting is dead, but it is very much alive.
 If you are using guest blogging as a way to build links to your site, you should probably stop.

-If done properly, it can become a great source of traffic and leads.
+If done properly, from writing a pitch to targeting right sites, it can become a great source of traffic and leads.
 Leo Widrich, co-founder of Bufferapp, used guest blogging, and acquired 100,000 new users in 9 months.